nextpyp/pyp/docs/tutorials/surface_milo.rst

         - Set ``Class labels`` to ``2, 4, 5, 6, 8, 9, 11, 12, 13, 14, 19, 23, 27, 28``

-        After we run the block, we can see that we decreased our patch count from 4937 to 1919.
+        After we run the block, we can see that we decreased our patch count from 4,937 to 1,919.

     .. md-tab-item:: Evaluation

       * Click on ``MiLoPYP Model`` (output of the **second** :bdg-secondary:`MiLoPYP (train)` block) and select :bdg-primary:`MiLoPYP (eval)`

-      * On the **Pattern Mining** tab:
+      * On the **Pattern mining** tab:

         - Set ``Trained model (*.pth)`` to the location of the model you want to evaluate